JacopoPan/a-minimalist-guide/Part7-Heterogeneous-Multirobot-Teams-with-the-RoboMaster-SDK.md

 > A minimalist guide to  a few frameworks⁠—on Ubuntu and Vector computing⁠—for the person who was born yesterday
 >> By a novice for the novice

-# Part 7 - Heterogeneous Multirobot Teams with the RoboMaster SDK
+# Part 7 - Heterogeneous (UAV/UGV) Multirobot Teams with DJI's RoboMaster S1 and TT

 The following instructions are for macOS Big Sur (11.6.1) on a 2020 Intel MacBook Pro